 How should I use ESTRING?

-ESTRING is a local estrogen therapy designed to relieve itching, burning and dryness in and around the vagina .
+ESTRING is a local estrogen therapy used after menopause to treat moderate to severe menopausal changes in and around the vagina.
 ESTRING PROVIDES RELIEF OF LOCAL SYMPTOMS OF MENOPAUSE ONLY.

 Estrogens should be used only as long as needed.
 You and your healthcare provider should talk regularly (for example, every 3 to 6 months) about whether you still need treatment with ESTRING.

 ESTRING can be inserted and removed by you or your doctor or healthcare provider.
 To insert ESTRING yourself, choose the position that is most comfortable for you: standing with one leg up, squatting, or lying down.